tuo/tuo.github.io/_posts/2023-12-23-midlife-crisis-as-programmer-and-ai.md

 ## Summary

 A crisis, on the other hand, could lead me to have doubts and evoke a multitude of questions about myself, serving as a great guide.
 I've found that if I don't reject negative feelings or try to hold on to positive feelings, I'm in a better position to receive the subtle messages the universe.
-Like what Horace's Epistle to his teacher Maecenas where he clamins not to be devoted to any particular sect but is rather an eclectic by nature.
+Like what Horace's Epistle to his teacher Maecenas where he clamins not to be devoted to any particular sect but is rather an eclectic by nature ([source: Nullius in verba wikipedia](https://en.wikipedia.org/wiki/Nullius_in_verba)).

 > Nullius addictus iurare in verba magistri, – quo me cumque rapit tempestas, deferor hospes.
+>
 > ("No one is addicted to swearing by the words of the teacher, – to which whenever the storm takes me, I am carried away as a guest.")

 I mean it's always there, and it's just that I rejected the inner child and closed off the inner light, either voluntarily or involuntarily, turning to seek validation from outside for a long time.
 I put up an invisible chain a shackle on myself.
 Time to put down.